Stormteller/terraform-aws-dev-env-setup/README.md

-# Terraform Environment Initnalization Template
+# Terraform Environment Initialization Template

 This is terraform scripts skeleton to initialize basic project development environment in the cloud.
 Currently only AWS supported.